Mountain and Watershed Management

 Fouta Djallon Highlands - Photo © Thomas Hofer/FAO

 FAO has been engaged in sustainable mountain development, watershed management and forest hydrology since the 1970s.
-The Mountain and Watershed team of the Forestry Department is responsible for carrying out activities related to the three thematic areas: sustainable mountain development, watershed management and forests and water.
+The Mountain and Watershed team of the Forestry Department is responsible for carrying out activities related to the two thematic areas: sustainable mountain development and forests and water.

 The Mountainand Watershed team provides technical assistance for the development and implementation of field projects, supports international processes, and produces publications.
 It has a strong presence in the field in Africa, Asia and Latin America.